"Mom, you just don’t understand!"

 Food for thought

 Many fifth graders love nothing more than devouring unhealthy "junk food" and soda pop, because the pleasure centers of their brain develop sooner than their ability to calculate long-term consequences.
 They’ll beg for it.
-But don’t cave in: junk food contains chemicals that can disrupt their hormonal secretions.
+But don’t cave in: fast food contains chemicals that can disrupt their hormonal secretions.
 Instead, guide your child towards wholesome, healthy food — and explain that it fosters brain development.
-Go for fruit, vegetables, whole grains, lean protein, low-fat dairy, and healthy fats, with three nutritious meals daily, and snacks in between to keep energy levels up .
+Go for fruit, vegetables, whole grains, lean protein, low-fat dairy, and healthy fats within three nutritious meals daily — and snacks in between to keep energy levels up.
 (Learn about other tasty brain foods kids will love.)
 Avoid the obesity that weighs down almost 20 percent of U.S. children this age.
 Studies show obesity can eventually cause a decline in the brain’s cognitive abilities, particularly in learning and memory.

 Screen violent screens

 Researchers at Indiana University School of Medicine in Indianapolis used MRI to view brain regions that were stimulated when kids played an assortment of video games.
 When kids played "Need for Speed: Underground" — a non-violent game — activity in the frontal area was observed; this zone is associated with concentration and self-control.
 But when kids played "Medal of Honor: Frontline" — a violent game — there was no frontal area activation; instead, the amygdala was excited, in the least-cerebral, "reptilian" part of the brain.
 The amygdala is associated with emotional arousal, especially anger, and is responsible for aggressive, impulsive behaviors.
 Repeated "firing up" of reptilian zones could "hardwire" a developing brain for less self-control.
 If you purchase video games for your kid, make sure the focus is on racing or skill, not violence.